Jmathieu14/qmk_firmware/custom/MY_README.md

     - ``` python
       Error: %s: %s ('ImportError', ImportError('Unable to load any of the following libraries:libhidapi-hidraw.so libhidapi-hidraw.so.0 libhidapi-libusb.so libhidapi-libusb.so.0 libhidapi-iohidmanager.so libhidapi-iohidmanager.so.0 libhidapi.dylib hidapi.dll libhidapi-0.dll'))
 4. If there are still issues running the program, try `util/qmk_install.sh`
+5. If you come across an error that states it is missing certain drivers, run `qmk clean`
+    a.
+More information on that can be found here: https://www.reddit.com/r/olkb/comments/pdk39w/qmk_breaking_changes_2021_august_28/
-5. Furthermore, make sure MSYS or QMK MSYS are on the latest available version
+6. Furthermore, make sure MSYS or QMK MSYS are on the latest available version

 # Keymap.json to Keymap.hex!
 (Windows OS)
 _Note, all `qmk` commands must be run in the MSYS2 64bit Terminal_